ironicbadger/pms-wiki/docs/04-day-two/top10apps.md

 The largest quirk comes when trying to add images, it's just not well suited to this.
 But you can make it work with a little learning curve.
 If I had a feature request for v6, it would be to improve the image handling.

-I run Tiddlywiki out of a container authored by [mazzolino](https://hub.docker.com/r/mazzolino/tiddlywiki) which works well with Traefik.
+I run Tiddlywiki out of a container authored by [mazzolino](https://hub.docker.com/r/mazzolino/tiddlywiki) which works well with Traefik but is sadly no longer maintained.
+For this reason, I've largely dropped Tiddlywiki and replaced it with [Obsidian](https://obsidian.md/) as this allows the local markdown files I covet and works on all platforms.

 **Similar or related projects:**